charizardmigo/traffic-sign-recognition/README.md

 ## 📄 License

 This project builds on the NanoDet framework, which is licensed under the **Apache License 2.0.**
 Please consult the NanoDet repository and respect all associated licenses for any derivative work.
+All additional code, configuration, and training scripts in this repository are provided under the **MIT License.**
+See the `LICENSE` file for details.

 ---